Citizen Science Tahoe

 History

 TERC originally launched the app this in August 2015, encouraging beach goers of all ages to tap in what they see at Lake Tahoe — data shared with scientists to better understand conditions around the lake.
-This app is currently in its third iteration and is now trail-friendly.
-Citizen Science Tahoe 3 was developed by the UC Davis Tahoe Environmental Research Center (TERC) in collaboration with the Desert Research Institute (DRI) and League to Save Lake Tahoe (Keep Tahoe Blue).
+This app is currently in its fifth iteration and is now a web-based form.
+Citizen Science Tahoe 5 was developed by the UC Davis Tahoe Environmental Research Center (TERC) in collaboration with the Desert Research Institute (DRI) and League to Save Lake Tahoe (Keep Tahoe Blue).

 Large-scale research projects often involve teams of scientists collaborating across states, countries or continents.
 More recently, with online platforms it’s not necessary to be a trained scientist to contribute to scientific research across the world.
 Citizen scientists act as volunteers monitoring the current state of their surrounding environment.
 Citizen Scientists for TERC make observations in the Tahoe Basin and contribute their data to the USA National Phenology Network and the Worldwide Water Monitoring Challenge.